Commentary and curated content related to Church, City, and Culture.

 Why church, city, and culture?

 Personally, I’m a student of all three.
-My vocations as pastor, church planter, and non-profit director have consistently inhabited this overlap.
+My vocations in the pastorate, church planting, and non-profit sector have consistently inhabited this overlap.

 More broadly, we are all living in an era of practically unprecedented globalization, urbanization, and consequently, pluralism.
 It is in this context that the church is a “gospel outpost.”
 Thinking people everywhere are actively applying themselves and their ideas to the global urban reality, and it is my desire that Christians do likewise.
 After all, as the world becomes more urban, so must the church.